-Herschel's observations of far-IR and submillimeter light promise to reveal even more wonders.
+Herschel's observations of far-IR and submillimeter light promised to reveal even more wonders.

-At these wavelengths, Herschel will be able to probe deeper into dusty interstellar nurseries to see details of star formation that have so far remained hidden.
-It will have a much clearer view of our galaxy's core, as well as the centers of neighboring galaxies.
-And it will peer through massive dusty toroids for an unprecedented look at the cosmic powerhouses known as Active Galactic Nuclei.
+At these wavelengths, Herschel was able to probe deeper into dusty interstellar nurseries to see details of star formation that have so far remained hidden.
+It had a much clearer view of our galaxy's core, as well as the centers of neighboring galaxies.
+And it peered through massive dusty toroids for an unprecedented look at the cosmic powerhouses known as Active Galactic Nuclei.

 This is also the best part of the electromagnetic spectrum for observing key chemicals in space.
 About 130 kinds of chemicals have been detected so far in the interstellar medium, and most have rotational spectra - the photon emissions induced by the rotation of the molecules - with wavelengths that peak in the submillimeter range.
 These include the many forms of water and the organic molecules thought to be necessary for life.

-Herschel will uncover new information about how these chemicals come to be, their role in the life cycles of stars and galaxies, and how they work in the atmospheres of our neighboring planets and comets.
+Herschel uncovered new information about how these chemicals come to be, their role in the life cycles of stars and galaxies, and how they work in the atmospheres of our neighboring planets and comets.

 And finally, this is the optimal range for observing the earliest, most distant galaxies whose light has been redshifted into wavelengths too long even for Herschel's predecessor, the Infrared Space Observatory, to detect.
-But Herschel should be able to see light from this era, when the Universe was just coming out of its "Dark Age," and the first galaxies were beginning to form.
+But Herschel was able see light from this era, when the Universe was just coming out of its "Dark Age," and the first galaxies were beginning to form.

 To Learn More